ivandokov/depy/readme.md

 ```

 ### Deploy target
 Specify the directory which you want to deploy.
 By default it is the current directory.
-In case you need to deploy a specific directory, for example if you are using Angular and you have to deploy the `dist` directory only.
+In case you need to deploy a specific directory, for example if you are using Angular and you have to deploy the `dist` directory this is the variable to change.
 ```bash
 deploy_target=./
 ```